mapping-elections/site/_posts/2019-04-30-r-tutorial.markdown

 We notice that this data object contains data for all the candidates that received votes in this election in Maryland.
-The first variable (column) is called `election_id`.
-Similar to the `meae_id` in the previous set of data, the `election_id` is an unique name that identifies this election.
+The first variable (column) should look familiar: `meae_id`.
+From the next five variables We learn that this is a congressional election (U.S. House of Representatives) for the First Congress in the State of Maryland.
+The data is at given at the county level, and the election was conducted at the state level.
+Next, similar to the `meae_id`, the `election_id` is an unique name that identifies this election.
 You will notice that all 324 rows have the same `election_id` "md.uscongress.1789", telling us that all of this data represents the U.S. Congressional election taking place in Maryland in 1789.
 Again, the `county_ahcb` and `county_fips` variables used